Soft, chocolately and oh so good. These strawberry chocolate baked oats are like dessert for breakfast! Gluten-free, vegan, and ready in 30 minutes.

 Fold in chocolate (if using) and strawberries.
 Reserve some strawberries for topping.

 Bake for about 17-24 minutes or until the top begins to brown and a toothpick inserted into the center of the baking tray comes out clean.
 Top with additional strawberries if desired and enjoy!

 Substitutions and Variations

-To make gluten-free: Use certified gluten-free oats.
+Gluten-free option: Use certified gluten-free oats.

 To make vegan: Use flax eggs, dairy-free milk and chocolate.
 To make two flax eggs, for this recipe, mix 2 tablespoon of ground flaxseed with 5 tablespoon of warm water.
 Let it sit for around 5 minutes, or until it forms a gel.